yarnmengnus/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `sort_`, `sort duedate`, `...` (where ... any combination of words related sort priority.)<br>
       Expected: Similar to previous.

+### Getting help
+1. Showing the list and usage of all command
+    1. Test case: `help`<br>
+    Expected: Show a list of all the command words and the usage for each command.
+1. Showing more detailed usage about a particular command
+    1. Test case: `help add`<br>
+    Expected: Shows the description, parameters and an example of a proper use of the `add` command.
+No change to the list occurs.

+    1. Test case: `help sort_duedate`<br>
+    Expected: Shows the description of the `sort_duedate` command.
+No change to the list occurs.

+### Showing stats
+1. Showing statistics of the whole list
+    1. Test case: `stats`<br>
+    Expected: Shows the completion rate of all tasks in the task list, regardless of filter.

 ### Saving data

 1. Dealing with missing/corrupted data files